The SWBC Story

 On April 1, 1976, Charlie and Gary formed SWBC with $1,500 of starting capital.
 They brought with them 76 of the 77 financial institution clients they had worked with at their former employer, and being men of integrity, they paid the company for that book of business.

 SWBC began by catering to the needs of lending institutions, including credit unions and banks, providing solutions to help financial institutions avoid losses, mitigate risks, and strengthen their loan portfolios.
 To gain a competitive advantage, they focused on managing relationships with financial institutions and insurance companies, including the management of overhead and staff.
 Their strong client relationships and their focus on quality service allowed SWBC to grow at an incredible pace.
 The biggest challenges Charlie and Gary faced were managing the growth, hiring the right people, and making sure they had enough money to fund future growth.

 As the company began to realize success in the markets and industries it served, Gary and Charlie recognized opportunities to expand their business.

 Today, SWBC is an international financial services company providing a wide range of insurance, mortgage, and investment services to businesses, families, and financial institutions.
-With offices across the country, the company employs 2,800 people nationwide.
+With offices across the country, the company employs more than 2,600 people nationwide.
 And, throughout the company’s history, there has always been a focus on providing outstanding customer service and running the business with integrity.
 Both Charlie and Gary admit that even though SWBC is a privately held company, they run it like it is publicly traded.